basho/riak_cs_multibag/README.md

 ## Adding bags

 Adding more bags to already multibag-enabled system is rather straightforward.
-First set up new Riak clusters for bags and add thier connection information to Riak CS's `bags` configuration.
+First set up new Riak clusters for bags and add their connection information to Riak CS's `bags` configuration.
 Finally, set weights of new bags by command.
 That's all.